PatrickJenkner/mautic-MailjetAdapter-bundle/README.md

 INTRODUCTION
 ------------

-This plugin enable Mautic 5 to run Mailjet as a email transport.
+This plugin enable Mautic 5 to run Mailjet as a email transport...

 REQUIREMENTS
 ------------